 You do not need to submit any written work when you apply for this course.

 All candidates must take the Physics Aptitude Test (PAT), normally at their own school or college, on 4 November 2015.
 Separate registration for this test is required and the final deadline for entries is 15 October 2015.
 It is the responsibility of the candidate to ensure that they are registered for this test.
 See www.patoxford.org.uk for further details.

 What are tutors looking for?

-During the interview, tutors are looking for enthusiastic and highly motivated students with a physicist’s ability to apply basic principles to unfamiliar situations.
-Although the course requires a good level of mathematical competence, the key requirement here is the ability to formulate a problem in mathematical terms and then extract the physical consequences from the solution.
+Tutors are looking for enthusiastic and highly motivated students with the ability to apply basic principles to unfamiliar situations.
+The course requires a good level of mathematical competence: the ability to formulate a problem in mathematical terms and then extract the physical consequences from the solution.

 Candidates may wish to refer to the selection criteria for Physics.

 There are many suitable sources for reading.
 Popular science books are normally readily available at your local library, as are copies of the New Scientist or other scientific periodicals.
 Anything that takes your interest will be valuable; we have no set reading list.